 If interested in understanding why human beings and other living things behave as they do, the department offers a stimulating environment, strongly influenced by the faculty’s commitment to innovative research, teaching and clinical activities, as well as the betterment of the human condition.

 The Department of Psychology and Neuroscience at CU Boulder is one of the best in the nation.
 It has been ranked by the National Academy of Sciences as one of the best in the country with respect to the quality of the faculty and their scholarly productivity.
-As well, the psychology graduate program and the clinical psychology program are ranked #26 and #16 in the nation, respectively, by U.S. News & World & Report, and the undergraduate program is #36 by Best Value Schools.
+As well, the psychology graduate program and the clinical psychology program are ranked #26 and #10 in the nation.

 In addition, the department has a number of excellent and award-winning faculty, including a fulbright scholar, two University of Colorado Distinguished Professors, four College of Arts and Sciences Professors of Distinction, two American Psychological Association fellows, an American Association for the Advancement of Science fellow and five Association for Psychological Science fellows.